To move, to breathe, to fly, to float, to gain all while you give, to roam the roads of lands remote, to travel is to live.

 He has worked in everything from a 'blue-button clerk' on the London Stock Exchange to a salesman selling office equipment; from a cloakroom attendant in a strip joint in the West End to a minicab and taxi-driver; from a croupier in pre-revolutionary Iran to a doorman in the 'roughest pub in Sydney'.

-"From the first day until the last, six months later, I couldn't figure out what I was supposed to be doing.
-I'm not sure that anyone else knew what they were doing either.
+"From the first day until the last, I couldn't figure out what I was supposed to be doing.
+I'm not sure that anyone else could either."